EliotJones/eliot-jones-blog/src/LightBlog.Server/wwwroot/posts/pdf-parsing-xref_03082025.md

 ### Locating the trailer dictionary

-Finally, above the startxref marker, you’ll find the trailer dictionary.
+Finally, above the startxref marker, you'll find the trailer dictionary.
 This provides key metadata, most importantly, where to find the root object.
 Once you have that, you can follow references and begin interpreting the content.

 ## The real world: where your pain begins